Sirtex

 Sirtex Medical Limited is a medical device firm that offers radioactive treatment for inoperable liver cancer called SIR-Spheres microspheres.
-Sirtex was founded in 1997 in Australia and today has offices and production facilities in the U.S., Australia, Germany, and Singapore.
+Sirtex was founded in 1997 in Australia.
+It has offices and production facilities in the U.S., Australia, Germany, and Singapore.
 Following its acquisition by China Grand Pharmaceutical and CDH Genetech, Sirtex delisted from the Australian Securities Exchange (ASX:SRX) on Monday, September 24, 2018.

 The company is currently headed by Kevin R. Smith, who was appointed as CEO on October 16, 2019.

 SIR-Spheres & microspheres mechanisms

 When SIR-Sphere microspheres are used to treat liver cancer, the treatment is called selective internal radiation therapy (called SIRT).
 This is a relatively new treatment option for people suffering from inoperable liver cancer.
 SIR-Spheres are very small radioactive beads about one-third the size of a human hair that are injected into tumours within the liver.

 Medical uses

 The radioactive microspheres have a half-life of about 64 hours.
 They are administered by a trained interventional radiologist who specialises in minimally invasive, targeted treatments.
 The procedure is usually performed under local sedation.
 A small incision is made in the patient's groin, and a flexible catheter is guided into the liver through the femoral artery in the leg up to the tumour sites.
 The catheter is moved through the hepatic artery and positioned by the interventional radiologist to allow for targeted infusion of the SIR-Spheres microspheres to the site of the tumors.
 The microspheres take approximately 15 minutes to be infused, with the whole procedure taking about an hour.
 Most patients are discharged within 24 hours.